Ahmed3atef/Ahmed3atef/README.md

 ###👋 Hi, I’m Ahmed Atef

-I'm a self-taught web development student, addicted to coffee and Video games.🌱 I’m currently learning Back-end dev with python and django , AI & ML and Relational Database.
+I'm a self-taught web development student, addicted to coffee and Video games.🌱 I’m currently learning Back-end dev with python , django , AI & ML and Relational Database.

 > “Thought constitutes the greatness of man.
 Man is a reed, the feeblest thing in nature, but he is a thinking reed.” ― BLAISE PASCAL